stack-auth/stack/docs/docs/02-customization/02-custom-colors.md

 - `primaryBgColor`: The background color of your the main content area, should be the same the color of your `body` element.
 - `secondaryBgColor`: The background color of things like cards and modals.

 These colors can be different for light and dark mode.
-You can pass these into the `StackUIProvider` component (in your `layout.tsx` file if you followed the get started guide) as follows:
+You can pass these into the `StackTheme` component (in your `layout.tsx` file if you followed the get started guide) as follows:

 ```jsx
 const theme = {